Skip to main content

 • Always select primary key columns, except for identities.

 • You cannot select calculated columns.
-If an existing selected column becomes calculated due to a data model change, unit tests using this mock data set will fail.
-In that case, the column will be highlighted red.
+If a selected column becomes calculated due to a data model change, unit tests using this mock data set will fail, and the column will be highlighted in red.

-• Only the columns with a default value (query) can have a fallback value (i.e. the default value) in the mock data to ensure a limited set of columns can still be used.
+• Only columns with a default value (query) can have a fallback value (i.e. the default value) in the mock data This ensures a limited set of columns can still be used.
 The fallback value is available in the overview of available columns.

 4. In the tab Rows, add add multiple mocked data rows as data for each table.
 You can also copy copy mocked data rows here.
 If no rows are specified, the table will contain 0 records.
 It is not necessary to take foreign key constraints into account.